 No method of birth control is 100 percent effective, and fertilization can occur with just one intimate event.
 Regardless of whether you are planning a family or conception happens unexpectedly, you naturally want the best for your unborn child.
 It is important to recognize early signs of pregnancy, to provide a healthy start.
-Katy ob-gyns, Dr. Jenkins and Dr. Falae, share this helpful information.
+Katy ob-gyns, Drs Jenkins, Roy, Ramirez and Ikwuagwu, share this helpful information.

 Some women prefer to start the journey with a home pregnancy test.
 Whether or not the result is positive, it is a good idea to schedule an appointment with an ob-gyn right away, if you are experiencing some of the above symptoms.
 Early prenatal care is essential to minimize risks to you and your baby during pregnancy.
 Call Jenkins Obstetrics, Gynecology & Reproductive Medicine in Katy, TX at 855-346-8610.